 If you’re the owner of a doc, you should be able to transfer ownership via the Sharing dialog.

-But first things first: make sure you invite the new owner to your Coda doc as an editor, and make sure they're listed as a Doc Maker in your workspace.
 Note that if your Coda workspace is backed by Google Drive, the new owner will need to share your domain for this to work.

-Once you’ve made sure the above requirement are met, open your Coda doc.
+Once you’ve made sure the above requirements are met, open your Coda doc.
 In the upper right corner, select Share.
 You will then see an option to make someone else the owner of the doc.
 Select Is owner next to the name of the new owner.

 This method is only for customers whose Coda workspace is backed by Google Drive.
 Not seeing your docs in GDrive?
 Then you’ll likely need to follow the “Via Sharing Dialog” instructions above instead.